 Last month I finally took the plunge and upgraded my iPhone 7 Plus for the shinier and more robust iPhone 12 Pro Max.
-First off, I must say that my iPhone 7 was still chugging along without any major issues and the only real reason I wanted an upgrade was because my cell phone plan was more than outdated – 4 gigs a month for data, gross.
-So, I upgraded my phone as well despite my iPhone 7 performing up to the task for most of my demands, and as a result, I did feel some guilt with my purchase.
+First off, I must say that my iPhone 7 was still chugging along without any major issues and the only reason I wanted an upgrade was because my cell phone plan was more than outdated – 4 gigs a month for data, gross.
+So, I upgraded my phone despite my iPhone 7 performing OK for most of my demands, and as a result, I felt some guilt with my purchase.

 The screen on the iPhone 12 Pro Max is simply amazing.
 The running joke when my family members saw any video on the 6.7 Inch Super Retina XDR OLED display was “it looks better than real life!"
 The video capabilities for a device that fits in your pocket is a workhorse.
 The iPhone 12 Pro is the only device in the world that will allow you to shoot HDR Pro and Dolby Vision HDR recording at 60fps at 4k resolution.
 I took video footage of my sister’s graduation and was impressed with the amount of digital zoom the camera offered.
 I was able to frame in on just her while she walked across the stage from several rows up inside the venue.
 The audio quality of the microphone is good enough and I have not experienced any issues thus far.